-This system is not hierarchical and major incidents will be addressed immediately by the Headteacher, Assistant Headteacher or a member of the Senior leadership team.
-Major incidents include: physical assault, stealing, deliberate damage to property, verbal abuse and leaving the school premises without permission.
+This system is not hierarchical and major incidents will be addressed immediately by a Headteacher or Assistant Headteacher.
+Major incidents may include physical assault, stealing, deliberate damage to property, verbal abuse and leaving the school premises without permission.

-All of the above apply at play and lunchtime.
 Those children not following the school expectations at lunchtime will be given a reminder.
-Should they continue to make the wrong choice, they will spend some time in school completing a reflection sheet.
+Should they continue to make the wrong choice, they will spend some time in the school building in their classrooms.

-Reflection sheets are kept in the lunchtime behaviour file.
-All incidents are logged onto CPOMS and a report is printed each month for the Headteacher.
+All incidents are logged on CPOMS and a report is printed each month for the Headteachers.